cbdevnet/midimonster/backends/osc.md

 /1/fader* = f 0.0 1.0
 ```

+When matching channels against the patterns to use, the first matching pattern (in the order in which they have been configured) will be used
+as configuration for that channel.

 #### Channel specification

 A channel may be any valid OSC path, to which the instance root will be prepended if